-To ensure program fidelity and proper credit, Money Smart for Older Adults must be delivered by Business Office staff or Unit Team.
-This program may also be delivered by a qualified volunteer or contractor.
+To ensure program fidelity and proper credit, Money Smart for Older Adults must be delivered by the Business Office or Unit Team.
+This program may also be delivered by a Special Populations Coordinator or a qualified volunteer or contractor.

 The Bureau's National Parenting from Prison Program is a 2-phase model, focusing on services for incarcerated parents.